gooddavvy/markdown-repository-snapshot-app/README.md

 Release Date: May 17, 2024

-Phase: BETA
+Phase: Completed

 **Need to work on:**

 - [x] Making it work via GitHub API and GitHub API token
-- [ ] Doing it via web scraping
+- [x] Doing it via getting and unzipping zip file for repository

 **Feel free to look at the code--the app is all open-source!**